RDavid45/git-attendance-2025/README.md

   > pushes the committed changes to the main branch of your fork

 These three commands are Git's' bread and butter!
 If you're confused about any of these, please refer to the [official Git documentation](https://git-scm.com/doc).
 It's great!

+## 6. Create a Pull Request

+Now that you have pushed your changes to your repository you need to create a pull request to the CSE repository.

+1. Go back to your git attendence fork at https://github.com/<your-github-username>/git-attendance-2025
+2.

 ## Contributing